Makaze4/UpwellPredict/readme.md

-# Upwelling Prediction Pipeline
+# UpwellPredict

-This repository contains a Python based pipeline for the prediction of upwelling stability periods using machine learning techniques.
+* This repository contains a Python based pipeline for the prediction of upwelling stability periods (USP) using machine learning techniques.
+* *.grib files are used as the Wind maps, with two auxiliary *.grib files containing SST information. *.mat files are used as SST grids.
+* In this repository is present the fully proposed pipeline, including the preprocessing steps, USP label assignment, feature extraction and model building and evaluation, along with some auxiliary functions for logging and plotting the results.

 ## Repository Overview

 ---
 ### Files:

-* pipelineScript.py: Main script for running the upwelling prediction pipeline.
+* pipelineScript.py: Main script for running the UpwellPredict pipeline.
 * preprocesser.py: Implementation of the preprocessing pipeline steps.
 * feature_extractor.py: Implementation of the feature extraction steps.
-* dataset_builder.py: Classifies the extraced features dataset
+* dataset_builder.py: Classifies the extracted feature set.
 * model_building.py: Implementation of the model training and evaluation steps with decision trees and random forests.
-* loggers.py: Functions for logging the pipeline's progress and results.
+* loggers.py: Auxiliary functions for logging the pipeline's progress and results.
-* plotters.py: Functions for plotting the results of the pipeline.
+* plotters.py: Auxiliary functions for plotting the results of the pipeline.
 * requirements.txt: List of required Python packages.
+* User_Instructions.txt: Instructions for using the UpwellPredict pipeline.
 * pipeline.jpg: Diagram illustrating the structure of the workflow pipeline.

 ### Folders:
 * input_data: Contains the input data for the pipeline, including grib and mat files (divided into North and South).
-* experimentsInput: Contains the datasets for testing the pipeline.
+* experimentsInput: Contains the datasets for the model building and evaluation phase of the pipeline.
 * experimentsOutput: Contains the output data from the pipeline, including Excel files with the results (divided into North and South).

 ## Software Requirements